keith-ng/Projects/CV - Valorant Heatmaps & Replay/README.md

     - Common angles held as shown by dark red patches:
         - Mid Window
         - Deep A Lobby
-    - A execute more often from 'A Sewer'
+    - A execute from 'A Sewer' likely slower than 'A Long'
+        - Expect blast pack entries from 'A Long'
+        - Expect a more traditional pop or contact entry from 'A Sewers'
-- Post-plant
+- After site entry
     - Holds from 'graffiti'(wall close to A Link)

 **Team Leviatán - Raze**